By Rob Balmer, Managing Director

 Build mutual trust

-And how will you know trust exists?
+How will you know trust exists?
 What will success look like?
 People will readily ask for help when they need it, admit to mistakes and skill gaps, and be prepared to disagree.
 They will also be proactive in helping each other, be prepared to be vulnerable and actually look forward to coming to work.

 Build mutual accountability

-Building resilience requires attention to work-life balance, developing optimistic mindsets so that you can see the opportunity in challenge, taking time out, staying connected to people at work and at home, finding your own meaning in what you do.
+Building resilience requires attention to work-life balance, developing optimistic mindsets so that you can see the opportunity in challenges, taking time out, staying connected to people at work and at home, finding your own meaning in what you do.